What Is Accreditation and Why Does It Matter?

 Accreditations for International Schools

-Wellington College China international schools are accredited by the Council of International Schools (CIS), International Baccalaureate Organization World Schools (IBO) and Council of British International Schools (COBIS).
+Wellington College Education (China) international schools are accredited by the Council of International Schools (CIS), International Baccalaureate Organisation World Schools (IBO) and Council of British International Schools (COBIS).

 Accredited Programmes: IB, A Levels, LAMDA and Duke of Edinburgh's International Award